baz-ga/docker-edirom-online/README.md

 As the final stage of the Docker image is based on stadlerpeter/existdb:6.4.0, all build arguments defined for it are valid additional build arguments for the Docker image.
 For an overview, please visit the [corresponding documentation](https://github.com/peterstadler/existdb-docker/blob/69678f7f61e0d2f5a6dcf2993568dbdbd01f897b/README.md).

-# Licenses
+# Licences

 This software is published under the terms of the _GNU General Public License 3_ ([GPL-3.0-only](LICENSE-GPLv3.md)).

-Code required for execution of this software is published under the terms of the _GNU General Public License 3_ ([GPL-3.0-only](LICENSE-GPL-3.0-only)) license, corresponding documentation is published under the terms of the _Creative Commons Attribution-ShareAlike 4.0 International_ license ([CC-BY-SA 4.0](LICENSE-CC-BY-SA-4.0)).
-For a detailed clarification, please consult the individual SPDX-License license statement in the preamble of each file.
+Code required for execution of this software is published under the terms of the _GNU General Public License 3_ ([GPL-3.0-only](LICENSE-GPL-3.0-only)) licence, corresponding documentation is published under the terms of the _Creative Commons Attribution-ShareAlike 4.0 International_ licence ([CC-BY-SA 4.0](LICENSE-CC-BY-SA-4.0)).
+For a detailed clarification, please consult the individual licence and SPDX-License-Identifier statements in the preamble of each file.

-## Component Licenses
+## Component Licences

 ### Stage 1 (xar-fetcher)